Episode 199 - Paul Woodbury on DNA Controversy / NexGen Invites Young GenealogistsJul 16, 2017

-Melanie: I’ve run into a couple of issues where I had a completely wrong line from my paternal grandmother and I had to scrap it about two years ago because I misread a document that had the wrong birth for her and I had to just completely attach myself to a whole other family.
+Melanie: I’ve run into a couple of issues where I had a completely wrong line from my paternal grandmother and I had to scarp it about two years ago because I misread a document that had the wrong birth for her and I had to just completely attach myself to a whole other family.

 Fisher: How long did you have that line?